Bern Switzerland - Vacation Guide

 Berne is the capital of Switzerland with beautifully retained historic features and plenty of activities.
+We ensure a memorable vacation and provide a wide range of activities that are provided in this Berne, Switzerland vacation guide.
 As a medieval city, Berne was originally founded in 1191 and built around the Aare River.
 Since then, Berne has managed to successfully maintain its old town which is today a UNESCO World Heritage site.
 The many fountains, sandstone facades, narrow streets, and historic towers add to Berne’s unique charm.

 UNESCO inscribed the city of Berne as a World Heritage site in 1983 after centuries of preservation.
 The Münster Cathedral is Europe’s most recent construction of late Gothic architecture as an 18th century Protestant church.
-In front of this Cathedral is a popular meeting square called the Münster terrace.
+In front of this Cathedral is a popular meeting square called the Münster terrace which you would get to experience in our Berne, Switzerland vacation guide.
 Another main attraction in Berne is the famous tower clock built in 1530.
-People often gather in front of the tower to watch its mechanism from the 16th century perform a unique spectacle at every hour.
+People often gather in front of the tower to watch its mechanism from the 16thcentury perform a unique spectacle at every hour.

 As the country’s capital, Berne is the center for Switzerland’s government with its Houses of Parliament situated directly next to the train station.
-The Houses of Parliament welcomes Berne’s visitors for a look inside the building.
+The Houses of Parliament welcomes Berne’s visitors for a look inside the building which you can experience in the Berne, Switzerland vacation guide.
 The building is located along the Aare River.
 The Aare River bisects the city and serves as a central landmark for many of Berne’s main attractions.
 One of these attractions includes the Bear Park which serves as the home of Berne’s heraldic animals.
 In addition to its historic element, Berne also has a modern flare of design and culture especially at The Zentrum Paul Klee.

 Berne is centrally located in the heart of Switzerland, making it the gateway to the Alps.
 With a dense rail network and direct connections to other European cities, Berne is the perfect base for further excursions.

 Berne’s visitors have endless opportunities to discover many different parts of Switzerland while residing in the city.
-There are plenty of attractions and activities to discover within Berne aside from many surrounding excursions.
+There are plenty of attractions and activities to discover within Berne aside from many surrounding excursions during your Berne, Switzerland vacation guide.
 Despite Berne’s amazing public transport system, the city’s center is best explored on foot, especially its Old Town.

 As part of another UNESCO World Heritage site, the Aletsch region includes the Alps’ mightiest ice flow at 23 km/14 mi in length.
 The large Aletsch Glacier is stunningly impressive with 27 billions tons of ice stretching from the northern slopes of Mount Eiger and Jungfrau down into Valais.
-This excursion will bring you through the famous Lötschberg tunnel and Helical tunnel via Kandergrund.
+This Berne, Switzerland vacation guide excursion will bring you through the famous Lötschberg tunnel and Helical tunnel via Kandergrund.

 Bernese Oberland Cruises

 The quaint medieval village of Gruyeres is located north of Montreux with train duration of 1 hour and 30 minutes.
 The village’s museum can be found inside Gruyeres 13th century castle and exhibits 800 years of regional history, architecture, and culture.
-Also be sure to check out Gruyere’s Cheese Factory to enjoy free samples while learning about its origin and production process.
+Also, on your Berne, Switzerland vacation guide, be sure to check out Gruyere’s Cheese Factory to enjoy free samples while learning about its origin and production process.
 Visiting Gruyeres can be made into a full or half day excursion.

-Travel to Europe’s highest station located at the Jungfraujoch with an altitude of 3454 m/11,332 ft.
+Travel to Europe’s highest station in our Berne, Switzerland vacation guide located at the Jungfraujoch with an altitude of 3454 m/11,332 ft.
 The Jungfrau railway has pleased its visitors for more than 100 years of operation and adventure.
 The railway journey consists of 7 km/4 mi tunnel passages and marvelous views of the Eiger North Face.
 The Jungfraujoch experience begins in Grindelwald, which is 1 hour south of Bern via train.

-Another wonder of the Bernese Oberland is the Schilthorn with its magnificent 360° panoramic views at an elevation of 2970 m/9744 ft.
+Another wonder of the Bernese Oberland that you can experience on your Berne, Switzerland vacation guide is the Schilthorn with its magnificent 360° panoramic views at an elevation of 2970 m/9744 ft.
 At the summit enjoy a delicious meal in the revolving restaurant of Piz Gloria with views of Mount Eiger, Mönch, and Jungfrau.
 The summit also has an interactive adventure exhibition on James Bond as many scenes were filmed in this location.

 Golden Pass Panoramic Express

-The Panoramic Express train is part of the famous Golden Pass scenic route.
+The Panoramic Express train is part of the famous Golden Pass scenic route and is a must on your Berne, Switzerland vacation guide.
 The train departs from Interlaken Ost and travels through the resort town of Gstaad.
 It travels further towards Montreux, winding through a narrow valley to the beautiful shores of Lake Geneva.
 Although the Panoramic Express ends in Montreux, travelers can complete a scenic loop back to Berne.
-This requires taking local trains from Montreux to Brig and further towards Spiez.
+This requires taking local trains from Montreux to Brig and further towards Spiez

 As a popular full day excursion from Montreux, visit the typical mountain village of Zermatt elevated at 1620 m/5310 ft.
-The 2-hour train ride travels along the sunny southern flank of the Lötschberg Mountain and provides a great first impression of the Valais.
+The 2-hour train ride travels along the sunny southern flank of the Lötschberg Mountain and provides a great first impression of the Valais and is a memorable experience in our Berne, Switzerland vacation guide.
 The route to Zermatt staggers through the beautiful valley landscape and eventually leads to the Matterhorn Mountain.
 Extend this excursion by taking a cogwheel railway up to the 3089 m/10134 ft Gornergrat peak.

-City Excursions from Berne to other cities in Switzerland
+City Excursions from Bern to other cities in Switzerland

 Geneva is located a 90 minute train ride east of Montreux and is home to 200 international organizations.
 Geneva has many international highlights including the European United Nations Office and Red Cross Committee.
 Similar to Montreux, Geneva is French speaking and lies in a Lake Geneva bay.

-Lucerne is one of Berne’s most popular destinations in regards of daily excursions and is only 60 minutes away via train.
+Lucerne is one of Berne’s most popular destinations in regards of daily excursions and is only 60 minutes away via train and is a great destination for your Berne, Switzerland vacation.
 The city is renowned for having an attractive landscape, a historic Chapel Bridge, and excellent shopping possibilities.
-When visiting Luzern, travellers have the exciting opportunity to take the scenic ride via Interlaken and over the Brunig Pass.
+When visiting Luzern, travelers have the exciting opportunity to take the scenic ride via Interlaken and over the Brunig Pass.

 Summer Sports in Bern

 The Aare River loops around Berne’s old town and is a popular swimming attraction in the summer months.
 People of all ages enjoy floating with the river’s current as it The River originates from the Oberaar glacier in the eastern Bernese Alps, giving it a refreshing temperature that people of all ages like to enjoy.
-Swimming in the Aare is accessible within the city at the Marzilibad and includes views of the Houses of Parliament.
+After a days worth of a Berne, Switzerland vacation guide, swimming in the Aare is a must and is accessible within the city at the Marzilibad and includes views of the Houses of Parliament.

 There are also plenty of indoor sport facilities within the city of Berne.